resolve109/study-aws-sa/aws-study-guide.md

   - Perfect for enforcing standard security controls when providing developers with individual AWS accounts
   - More effective than IAM policies for restricting root user actions (which cannot be limited by IAM policies)
   - Ensure security standards are maintained across all accounts regardless of individual user permissions
+### AWS CloudFormation
+- **Least Privilege Access Control**:
+  - For deployment engineers working with CloudFormation:
+    - Create IAM users with membership in groups that have policies allowing only CloudFormation actions
+    - Create dedicated IAM roles with explicit permissions for specific CloudFormation stack operations
+    - Use these IAM roles when launching stacks instead of user credentials
+  - Follows principle of least privilege by restricting permissions to only necessary CloudFormation operations
+  - More secure than using PowerUsers or Administrator policies for deployment activities
+  - Never use root user credentials for operational CloudFormation tasks

 ### AWS Control Tower
 - **Governance Features**: